Neuropathy in the Feet: A 2026 Guide to Symptoms, Causes, and Support Strategies

 2. Focal Neuropathy

-Occurs when a single nerve becomes compressed or irritated.
+Occurs when a single nerve is compressed or irritated (for example, carpal tunnel syndrome).

 3. Autonomic Neuropathy

-Affects nerves that control involuntary body functions (heart rate, digestion, bladder function).
+Affects involuntary body functions such as digestion, heart rate, or bladder control.

 4. Cranial Neuropathy